Royal Jordanian Air Force: Modern era

 To improve heavy lift and logistics capabilities, the RJAF acquired two Ilyushin Il-76MF freighters from Russia in 2006.
-These aircraft have been instrumental in supporting Jordan’s extensive peacekeeping missions and other international deployments.
+These aircraft have been instrumental in supporting Jordan's extensive peacekeeping missions and other international deployments.
 Additionally, the RJAF began to explore multi-role gunships, converting two CASA/IPTN CN-235 aircraft into AC235 gunships in collaboration with the King Abdullah II Design and Development Bureau (KADDB) and U.S. defense company Orbital ATK.
 These gunships, equipped with advanced sensors and precision weaponry, are intended to support special operations and counter-insurgency efforts.
 The RJAF later explored the gunship version of the Airbus C-295 to further expand its close air support capabilities.

 The Jordanian Special Operations Aviation Brigade, created to support high-priority missions, has operated Sikorsky UH-60L Black Hawk and MD Helicopters MD-530F helicopters for special operations and border security missions.
 In the late 1990s, the RJAF received two squadrons of AH-1F Cobra gunships from the U.S. Army, later transferring some to Pakistan as Jordan transitioned to new platforms, including the Boeing AH-6 light attack helicopter.

 Under the U.S. Military Assistance Program, Jordan received 18 surplus Bell UH-1H helicopters in 1994, followed by an additional 18 in 1996.
 The UH-1H helicopters were subsequently transferred to the Iraqi Air Force as Jordan moved to acquire newer platforms.
 In recent years, Jordan acquired eight UH-60A Black Hawks through a U.S. no-cost lease, and a further eight UH-60M Black Hawks were delivered in 2017 as part of a U.S. grant valued at $200 million.

 The RJAF maintains close military cooperation with neighboring air forces, providing training for Bahraini pilots and logistical support to the Iraqi Air Force.
 The RJAF also plays a critical role in joint operations with the United States Air Force, conducting routine exercises to enhance regional interoperability and readiness.
-The current commander of the Royal Jordanian Air Force is Brigadier General Mohammad Hyasat.
+The current commander of the Royal Jordanian Air Force is Brigadier General Jihad Al-Btoush.